|office: 316 Tate

-Marty Townsend teaches graduate and undergraduate courses in rhetoric and composition.
+Marty Townsend taught graduate and undergraduate courses in rhetoric and composition.
 She is a fellow of the Bryn Mawr Institute for Women in Higher Education Administration, former literacy consultant to The Ford Foundation, and former director MU's Campus Writing Program (1991-2006).
 Author of numerous book chapters and journal articles on writing-across-the-curriculum, she is the recipient of a Gold Chalk award for training and mentoring graduate students.
 Her work with academic writing has taken her to universities in Romania, Korea, Thailand, South Africa, China, and Costa Rica.
 She sits on the Editorial Board of WPA: Journal of the Council of Writing Program Aministrators and has consulted on writing and general education for over eighty colleges and universities in the U.S. and abroad.
 Her current research project involves literacy and high profile athletes in Division I football.

 - PhD 1991, Arizona State University

 - "WAC Program Vulnerability and What To Do About It: An Update and Brief Bibliographic Essay."
 The WAC Journal.
 Vol. 19 (August 2008), 45-61.

 - "Negotiating the Risks and Reaping the Rewards: Advice from a Former JWPA."
 Untenured Faculty as Writing Program Administrators: Institutional Practices and Politics, eds.
 Debra Frank Dew and Alice Horning.
 West Lafayette, IN: Parlor Press (2007), 72-93.

 - "Automated Essay Grading in the Sociology Classroom: Finding Common Ground."
 Machine Scoring of Student Essays: Truth and Consequences, eds.
 Patricia Freitag Ericsson and Richard Haswell.
 Logan: Utah State University Press (2006), 177-198.
 With Edward Brent.